-Flat frames are exposed images with a uniform exposed area.
-It is vital that the flat frames are shot with the same lenses (so filters, objective etc.) as well as with the same exposure of the motive (light frames).
+Flat frames are exposed images with a uniformally exposed area.
+It is vital that the flat frames are shot with the same lenses (filters, objective etc.) as well as with the same exposure of the motive (light frames).

-With the help of these, flat frames brightness distortions like for example vignetting of the camera or dust inclusions (sensor spots) are removed.
+With the help of these, flat frames brightness distortions, such as vignetting of the camera or dust inclusions (sensor spots), are removed.

-Just like with dark frames a number of flat frame images will be taken to later be calculated together into a master flat.
+Just like with dark frames, a number of flat frame images will be taken and will later be calculated into a master flat.

-The function stacking image sequences possesses a special mode for the stacking of flat frames just like it has one for dark frames.
+The function "stacking image sequences" possesses a special mode for the stacking of flat frames exactly alike the one for dark frames.

-On the left one can see the original image with a flaw in brightness in the top left half of the image.
+On the left one can see the original image with a flaw in brightness in the top left quadrant of the image.

 This is the parameter for the setting of the flat frame correction: